-- Brake fluid reservoir (all models) - Clutch fluid reservoir (5-speed transmission only)
+- Brake fluid reservoir (all models) - Clutch fluid reservoir (Manual transmission only)

-The brake fluid in the brake system should be replaced every 2 years or 48,000 km (30,000 miles).
+The brake fluid in the brake system should be replaced every 2 years or 48,000 km (30,000 miles), whichever comes first.
 Brake System

 The fluid should be between the MIN and MAX marks on the side of the reservoir.
 If the level is at or below the MIN mark, it is an indication that your brake system needs attention.
 Have the brake system inspected for leaks or worn brake pads.
-If you add brake fluid to bring it up to the MAX mark, use Genuine Honda Brake Fluid or an equivalent that is marked DOT'3 or DOT4 only.
+If you add brake fluid to bring it up to the MAX mark, use Genuine Honda Brake Fluid or an equivalent from a sealed container that is marked DOT3 or DOT4 only.
 Brake fluid marked DOT5 is not compatible with your car's braking system.